 The Return-It Electronics recycling program provides an environmentally sound recycling option for unwanted electronics providing assurance that these items will not be landfilled or illegally exported.
 You can drop off any of the acceptable products at designated Return-It ElectronicsTM Collection Sites without charge, and be assured they will be recycled responsibly.

-There are more than 130 convenient locations in BC.
+There are many convenient locations in BC.
 Visit www.return-it.ca/electronics/locations to find a Return-It™ collection site nearest you.

 Following collection, consolidated electronics are shipped to approved processing and recycling contractors.
 All recyclers are under contract with EPRA and required to meet Recycling Qualification Program standards to ensure materials are processed in an environmentally sound manner with appropriate health, safety and export provisions.
 Find the qualification standards at www.RQP.ca.